–Here’s my starting point on government regulation (from our 2016 Reliability and Risk):

 It is easy enough to imagine one infrastructure’s precluded events standard conflicting with another infrastructure’s avoided event’s standard, both of which are interconnected in real time by shared control variables: Emergency water releases from dams in order to prevent their breaching (a precluded event) threaten reliability mandates downriver for levees, water supplies, hydropower, and waterway shipping, which can only seek to better avoid consequences of releases it can’t prevent.
 High reliability management with respect to shared, interinfrastructural control variables remains a very important research topic for regulators as well.

-While that question cannot be answered a priori and must be settled case-by-case, our framework suggests it would be better that joint field inspections (by infrastructures and by their regulators) be directed, as a matter of priority, to those sites where the chokepoints of individual infrastructures are collocated.
+While such issues must be settled case-by-case, our framework suggests it would be better that joint field inspections (by infrastructures and by their regulators) be directed, as a matter of priority, to those sites where the chokepoints of individual infrastructures are collocated.